-Pairc 3 Soon you will arrive at the small village of Calbost.
+Calbost 3 Soon you will arrive at the small village of Calbost.
 Today it is a quiet place - few people live here and many of the houses you see are holiday homes.
 However, in the early 1900s this was a crowded township, home to 200 people, with as many as 6 families having to share a single croft.
 As late as 1931, there were 32 families living here.
-The fate of Calbost mirrors that of the whole Pairc district, which saw There were many reasons for the important herring industry and a lack of alternative local employment all played a large in Stornoway, mainland Scotland and beyond persuaded many people to leave and seek their fortunes Century.
+The fate of Calbost mirrors that of the its population decline by almost two thirds during the 20th Century.

+There were many reasons for this dramatic loss of population, but overcrowding, the decline of the important herring industry and a lack of alternative local employment all played a large role.
+More enticing opportunities in Stornoway, mainland Scotland and beyond persuaded many people to leave and seek their fortunes elsewhere

-this dramatic loss of population, but overcrowding, the decline of role.
-More enticing opportunities Eagle Country 4 Continue north and pass two freshwater lochs.
+Eagle Country 4 Continue north and pass two freshwater lochs.
 A dip in the hills behind the second loch gives great views across the sea to the hills of mainland Scotland.
 Hidden beneath this dip is Mol nam Braithrean ("the shingle beach of the brothers") named after two brothers who were found drowned on the shore and buried here many years ago.
 Look out for eagles soaring above the skyline as you cycle along - both golden and white tailed (or sea) eagles are often seen in the area.
 To tell them apart look at their profile whilst soaring: golden eagles hold their wings in a shallow V-shape, whilst a sea eagle is often compared to "a flying plank of wood"!
 A short way further on is the turn off for the small settlement of Marbhig (Marvig), once a lively fishing and crofting village.
 Cromor 5 Head back to the main road and press on through a fine landscape of rugged little hills and freshwater lochs.
 Eventually you will reach a road junction.
 Here you can turn left and return to the start, but if you have the energy it is well worth continuing for another 2 kilometres to visit the attractive little village of Cromor (Cromore).
 Like all the other settlements visited on this ride there are no facilities for visitors, but its beautiful setting more than compensates In times past, Cromor's sheltered bay provided a safe anchorage for a large fleet of fishing boats.
-They would sail out to net herring in the rich waters of Loch Erisort or head out into the Minch - the notoriously rough stretch of sea between Lewis and the mainland where they would set long baited lines to catch cod, ling and eels.
+They would sail out to net herring in the rich waters of Loch Erisort or head out into the Minch - the notoriously rough stretch of sea between Lewis and the mainland - where they would set long baited lines to catch cod, ling and eels.
 Return the way you came, turning right at the road junction to head back to the start.